ChaletDigital/react-native-app/README.md

 1 - On iTerm, go to .../react-native-app directory and run `exp start`.

+    You may need to run `npm install` to download all node dependencies.

 2 - To run the app on iOS devices: run `exp send -s <your-phone-number-or-email>` in this project directory in another terminal window to send the URL to your device.

 3 - Expo app will open, you'll see `Downloading Javascrip bundle %%` at the bottom of the screen, and then BOOM!!